Yutaka Enatsu's Theater - Legends Left by a Genius Left-Hander

 401 Season Strikeouts - An Unbreakable Record

 In Game 1 of the 1971 All-Star Game, Enatsu accomplished a feat for the ages.
 Starting the game, he struck out all nine batters he faced from the first through third innings.
 Moreover, all nine were premier hitters representing the Central League.
 Legendary batters including Sadaharu Oh, Shigeo Nagashima, and Sachio Kinugasa fell one after another to Enatsu's pitching.
-The significance of achieving nine consecutive strikeouts in an All-Star Game cannot be overstated.
+The significance of achieving striking out nine batters in a row in an All-Star Game cannot be overstated.
 Unlike regular season games, All-Star contests assemble each team's elite hitters.
-To strike out nine consecutive batters of this caliber without allowing a single baserunner proved that Enatsu's pitching existed on an entirely different level within NPB at the time.
-This record still stands as the most consecutive strikeouts in All-Star Game history.
+To strike out nine batters in a row of this caliber without allowing a single baserunner proved that Enatsu's pitching existed on an entirely different level within NPB at the time.
+This record remains the all-time record for consecutive strikeouts in All-Star Game history as of 2026.

 Enatsu's 21 Pitches in the Japan Series